tasket/Qubes-vpn-support/README.md

 * It is assumed that 'tun' mode will be used by the VPN as this is by far the most common.
 The 'tap' mode may work, however it is currently untested.

-* Routing details can viewed in the service log if required for troubleshooting.
+* Routing details are determined by the VPN provider and can be viewed in the service log if required for troubleshooting.
 They will appear as references to "route" and "gateway".

 ### Testing
 * Connections can be manually tested with a command like `sudo openvpn --cd  /rw/config/vpn --config vpn-client.conf --auth-user-pass userpassword.txt` but using `systemctl status qubes-vpn-handler` and `journalctl` commands also work to monitor auto-started connections.

-* You should be able to use `ping` and `traceroute` from a downstream appVM after connecting.

 * For manual DNS testing you can set DNS addresses in a CLI with:
   ```
-  export vpn_dns="<dnsaddress1> <dnsaddress2>"
+  # Use 'up' for downstream VMs or 'test-up' for internal proxyVM tests
-  sudo /rw/config/vpn/qubes-vpn-ns up
+  sudo env vpn_dns="<dnsaddress1> <dnsaddress2>" /usr/lib/qubes/qubes-vpn-ns up
   ```

   Similarly, you can use `vpn_dns` to permanently override the DNS that your provider assigns.
-Just use openvpn's `setenv` in the config file like this:
+For openvpn use `setenv` in the config file like this:
   ```
   setenv vpn_dns 'dnsaddress1 dnsaddress2'

   ```

+* You should be able to use `ping` and `traceroute` from a downstream appVM after connecting.

 ### Tor/Whonix notes
 Qubes-vpn-support can handle either Tor-over-VPN (configuring sys-whonix `netvm` setting to use VPN VM) or the reverse, VPN-over-Tor (configuring VPN VM `netvm` setting to use sys-whonix).
 The latter requires the VPN client to be configured for TCP instead of UDP protocol, and a different port number such as 443 may be required by your VPN provider; For openvpn this can all be specified with the `remote` directive in the config file.

 ### Using clients other than OpenVPN
 The main issue with using another client is how you run it.
-In most cases, adding a .conf file under qubes-vpn-handler.d to change the relevant variables and options should be sufficient.
+In most cases, adding a conf file under qubes-vpn-handler.d to change the relevant variables and options should be sufficient.
+An experimental conf for wireguard is included and can be activated by removing '.example' from the filename; it has been tested with Mullvad.net.

 Passing the DNS addresses to `qubes-vpn-ns` is another issue: If your client doesn't automatically pass `foreign_option` vars in the same format as openvpn, then on connection set the `vpn_dns` environment variable to one or more DNS addresses separated by a space.
+In the wireguard example this is accomplished by adding override functions to `wg-quick`.

-Since it is the job of a VPN vendor to focus tightly on __link__ security, you should be wary of VPN clients that try to manipulate iptables directly to secure the system's overall communications profile; they probably don't take Qubes' network topology into account.
+Since it is the job of a VPN vendor to focus tightly on __link__ security, you should be wary of VPN clients that manipulate iptables or nftables in an attempt to secure the system's communications profile (i.e. prevent leaks); they probably don't take Qubes' unusual network topology into account in which case anti-leak would fail.
 Normally, security should be added to a VPN setup from the OS or specialty scripts (like these) or by the admins and users themselves.
 An exception to this is the LEAP bitmask client, which alters iptables with its own anti-leak rules that account for Qubes.

 ### Link security
 A secure VPN service will use a certificate configuration, usually meaning `remote-cert-tls` is used in the openvpn config; This is the best way to protect against MITM attacks and ensure you are really connecting to your VPN service provider.
 Conversely, restricting access to particular addresses via the firewall is probably not going to substantially improve link security as IP addresses can be spoofed by an attacker.